TimoIllusion/tensorrt-for-dummies/README.md

 python inference_tensorrt10.py # (~1.39 ms on RTX 4090)

+# has to be build first
 .\build\Release\main.exe # (~1.33 ms on RTX 4090), run command with ./build/Release/main on Linux
 ```

-**Torch2TRT is the recommended way to use TensorRT with PyTorch in Python.
+Torch2TRT is the recommended way to use TensorRT with PyTorch in Python.
 Using TensoRT directly is more complex and requires more code, but is also more flexible.
-This process is recommended if C++ TensorRT API is used and not Python or other frameworks like TesnorFlow are used.**
+This process is recommended if C++ TensorRT API is used and not Python or other frameworks like TesnorFlow are used.

 ## References